quarkiverse/quarkus-ironjacamar/README.md

 - JNDI is not supported
 - Security work context propagation is not supported
-- Tested with the Artemis JCA resource adapter only
+- Tested with the Artemis JCA resource adapter only (see [quarkus-integration-test-artemis-jms](integration-tests/artemis-jms))

 ## Documentation